-- Don’t forget about the TV Stand!
+- Don’t forget the TV Stand or Mount!
 If you don’t plan on mounting your TV on the wall, you need to make sure the TV stand that comes with the TV will fit on your furniture.
-Many of the stands are very wide so they can support today’s huge screens.
+Many of the stands are very wide so they can support the weight of today’s huge screens.
 Measure in advance to ensure it will fit (and can hold the weight)!

 How to Spend Your Budget

-At this point you’ve probably measured your room, decided on a screen size, and started browsing TVs and comparing pricing.
-Welcome to the next complicated step of the TV buying process!
+At this point you’ve probably measured your room, narrowed it down to a few different TV sizes (likely 55-inch vs 65-inch), and started browsing TVs and comparing prices.
+Welcome to the next step of the TV buying process!

 While a larger budget can guarantee a bigger screen and better picture with more bells and whistles, smart shoppers can get the biggest bang for their buck by understanding which features are worth spending money on and which are not.

 Head on over to our TV Buying Guide for the rest.